Skip to content

 • Lifestyle Changes: Healthy eating and regular physical activity can help manage weight and improve insulin sensitivity.

 • Medications: Birth control pills can regulate menstrual cycles and reduce androgen levels.
-Metformin is often used to treat insulin resistance.
 Anti-androgens may be prescribed to reduce excessive hair growth and acne.

 • Fertility Treatments: For women who have difficulty conceiving, fertility medications or procedures may be recommended.